beyondwords-io/player/doc/building-your-own-ui.md

 The user-interface in this example is very simple but should demonstrate the core technique.

 Note that you will need to replace projectId and contentId with valid identifiers from your project.

+If you're using the WordPress plugin (see above) then you can remove the line containing `new BeyondWords.Player(...)`.

 ```html
 <!DOCTYPE html>